You can pay a parking fine using our on-line payment service button below.

 Residential areas: to reduce the impact of commuter parking in controlled parking zones, improving safety, vehicle noise and lower exhaust emissions making a better environment for local residents.

-Disabled parking facilities: to minimise the abuse of the Blue Badge Scheme and ensure parking facilities are available for motorists with mobility problems.
+Disabled parking facilities: to minimise the abuse of the Blue Badge Scheme and ensure parking facilities are available for badge holders.

-All money recovered from the enforcement of traffic regulations can only be used to pay for the service and highway related schemes.
+All income recovered from the enforcement of traffic regulations can only be used to pay for the service and highway related schemes.

-If you would like to report suspected illegal parking, then please contact our enforcement agency on 0845 337 1000.
+If you would like to report a vehicle parked in contravention of the restrictions, please contact our enforcement contractor, NSL on 01823 210566.